Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-05/01-blocks/page-01.md

 - Lists `<ol>`, `<ul>`
 - Horizontal rules `<hr>`

-In the example above, a new type of block-level element was used (the `<div>`) to section-off the full section for each art type, which altogether fills the page edge-to-edge.
+In the example above, a new type of block-level element was used (the `<div>`) to section-off a row for each media gallery, which altogether fills the page edge-to-edge.

 ## Inline Elements